feathersjs/docs/middleware/error-handling.md

     }
 }))
 ```

-You can also set `html: false` to disable HTML error pages.
+## Options

+The following options can be passed when creating a new localstorage service:

+- `html` (default: 'Object') [optional] - An object that contains the path to your custom html error pages.**It can also be set to `false` to disable html error pages so that only JSON is returned.**

 ## Feathers Error Types